vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

      - Complete exercises 1 & 2, as well as be able to read/parse the command line arguments in step 3
    - To demonstrate an `competence` of these topics, you must:
      - Complete exercises 1, 2, and 3

+---

+> @TODO: Change if necessary:
+Original assignment by [Dr. Marco Alvarez](https://homepage.cs.uri.edu/~malvarez/), used and modified with permission.